16 Jul 2020

 However prior to COVID-19 rippling through the United States, growth patterns already suggested that Americans are opting for secondary markets such as Austin, Charlotte, Las Vegas, and Nashville.

-The trend doesn’t just reflect residents, but also of investors and companies who are establishing their primary offices and headquarters in secondary or even tertiary markets as well.
+The trend doesn’t just reflect residents, but also of investors and companies who are establishing their primary offices and headquarters in secondary markets or even tertiary markets as well.
 Nashville, for example, has already begun to see the effects of Amazon’s arrival in the city, and is bracing for the expected arrival of Facebook offices.
 Other companies like Apple have plans to establish offices in Austin, and Deloitte in Phoenix.

 Marcus Millichap has released a report on population growth with the intention of understanding how the pandemic has affected the commercial real estate industry.